 - Add the Oreo Cookie crumbs and stir just to combine.

 - Follow the tutorial to decorate your fudge garden stone.

 9″-10″ round, square, or heart shaped cake pan (I used a spring form pan)

 non-stick aluminum foil, parchment paper, or wax paper to line cake pan

 toothpick or skewer

-Spread into a lined cake pan and smooth out the surface.
+Spread into a tin foil pan or a tin foil lined cake pan and smooth out the surface.
 Decorate around the edge of the fudge with candy, if using.
 Allow the fudge to sit at room temperature for 45 minutes.